bunthangchen/CKA-2025/Resources/Day02/readme.md

-# Day 2/40 - How To Dockerize a Project - CKA Full Course 2024 ☸️
+# How To Dockerize a Project - CKA Full Course 2024

 ## If you would like to use docker and Kubernetes sandbox environment , you can use below: